podinate/podinate/engine/README.md

 # Engine
 The engine is the beating heart of Podinate.
-It can take a .pf (hopefully soon a .yaml) file and make the Kubernetes state match that state.
+It can take a .pf or Kubernetes manifest file and make the Kubernetes state match that state.

 ## Podfile
 A Podfile is an HCL file with a bunch of resources declared in it.
 Those resources are: